 (Want to see how that goes for us?
 Follow me on Instagram and look for the tag #homeschoolpennydate)

-What is a Penny Date?
+What is the Penny Date Game?

 The general idea of a penny date is that you decide before you set out that you’re going to flip a coin X number of times.
 Then you get in the car and begin driving, flipping the penny every time you come to a stop sign or stop light.
 If it lands on heads, you turn right; if it lands on tails, you turn left.
 You keep doing this until you’ve flipped the predetermined number of times, and wherever you end up, you get out of the car and explore.